Store that sold Alex Murdaugh’s son beer must pay $15 million to family of teen killed in boat crash

 On Friday, a judge refused to separate Parker’s Kitchen from Murdaugh and declined to move the case out of Hampton County.

 “The unfairness of that caused Parker’s insurance carriers to resolve these suits to avoid paying the likely award intended to punish Alex Murdaugh,” attorney P.K.
-Shere said in a statement that also said he was disappointed Tinsley revealed details of the settlement before it could be approved by a judge.
+Shere said in a statement, which also said he was disappointed the Beach family’s attorney revealed details of the settlement before it could be approved by a judge.

 Beach, 19, was killed and three other teens in the boat were hurt in February 2019 after Paul Murdaugh steered the boat into a bridge piling, authorities said.

-Beach’s family has already settled lawsuits with the family who held an oyster roast the group was attending, a bar that served Paul Murdaugh liquor just before the crash and Murdaugh’s older brother, Buster.
+Her family has already settled lawsuits with another family who held an oyster roast the group was attending, a bar that served Paul Murdaugh liquor just before the crash, and Murdaugh’s older brother Buster.

 Parker’s Kitchen also agreed to settlements with the three teens who survived the crash, lawyers said.

 The crash also left Alex Murdaugh fearful of a wrongful death lawsuit.
-Prosecutors at his double murder trial earlier this year said he worried financial disclosures in the suit would show he was stealing millions from clients and his law firm for a decade.
+Prosecutors at his double murder trial earlier this year said he worried financial disclosures in the suit would show he’d been stealing millions from clients and his law firm for a decade.

 Murdaugh killed his son Paul with two shotgun blasts and his 52-year-old wife Maggie with four or five rifle shots outside their home, authorities said.

-Note: This story has been updated to correct that the Murdaugh family allegedly tried to convince the injured teens that someone other than Paul Murdaugh was driving the boat, not Buster Murdaugh.